American gizzard shad: Introduction into non-native habitats

 Gizzard shad were introduced into many lake and river systems as a source of food for game fish, such as walleye, bass, and trout, because of their small size and relatively high abundance.
 They were thought to be easy food for game fish and could help increase the numbers of fish available, as well as decrease the pressures on prey species (such as the bluegill).
 However, due to their rapid growth, they can quickly grow beyond the size available to many fish.
 They remain vulnerable to predation by piscivorous birds, such as great blue herons, as well as raccoons and other wetland predators.

 In addition, gizzard shad spawn in large numbers and can reach densities high enough to ensure that many of them survive past the first year, making them essentially invulnerable to fish predation.
 They can also be harmful exploitative competitors to other species, leading to declines in other fish species' populations.
 Partly as a result of this, large gizzard shad are sometimes labeled as "nuisances" and "unwanted".
 However, gizzard shad can help to control populations of zooplankton and insect larvae in productive ecosystems through their unique capabilities as predators of small organisms.

+Gizzard shad can pose a hazard to human equipment, as shown when a bloom of gizzard shad blocked the cooling water intake of a Canadian nuclear power plant, causing it to shut down.